 You will be involved in three group discussions in this course.
 Each of these is set up as debates.
 You will be placed in a group of 10.
-Your group will choose one of given inquiry statements which you will first research to come up with reasons to support or negate the statement.
+Your group will choose one of given inquiry statements which you will first research (either individually or as a group) to come up with reasons to support or negate the statement.
 Your group must research both sides to the inquiry statement.